Affiliate links on Android Authority may earn us a commission. Learn more.

 - 256GB Internal Storage

 That said, the Find X3 Pro is quite aggressively tuned for battery life at the expense of peak performance out of the box.
-All our usual benchmarks ran rather slowly compared to the Snapdragon-powered Samsung Galaxy S21 Ultra.
-The graph below shows that the phone clocks in closer to the performance of last generation’s handsets.
-That’s still more than adequate for day-to-day performance but not what you’d expect from a brand new flagship smartphone boasting the latest processing technology.
+All our usual benchmarks ran rather slowly compared to the Snapdragon-powered Samsung Galaxy S21 Ultra and falls some way behind the fastest latest flagship phones.
+The graph below shows that the phone clocks in closer to the performance of previous generation’s handsets.
+That’s still adequate for day-to-day performance but not what you’d expect from a flagship smartphone boasting high-end processing technology.

 Enthusiasts and gamers can flick on the high-performance mode tucked away under the battery settings.
-This sees the phone jump back up to the top of our benchmark collection, offering performance closer to what we’d expect from the Snapdragon 888.
+This sees the phone jump back up our benchmark rankings, offering performance closer to what we’d expect from the Snapdragon 888.
 You don’t need to flick this mode on for gaming, but it does eke out a fraction more graphics performance too.
 This mode comes with an accompanying hit to device temperature and battery life, although the phone should still make it through a full day of reasonable use.

 Battery: more than a day’s worth, maybe two